 An ad hoc Examination Committee will be struck for each student's qualifying exam.
-The committee will include the Associate Chair (Graduate Education), two in-depth reviewers, one reader, and the student's supervisor.
-The in-depth reviewers will be departmental faculty members with SGS appointments, who are not members of the student's advisory committee, but the reader will be proposed by the student and may be drawn from the student's advisory committee.
-The Examination Committee will be developed by the Associate Chair (Graduate Education) in advance of the date that the student's proposal is submitted.
-In assigning proposals to individual faculty members, the Associate Chair (Graduate Education) will consider the expertise of examination committee members, while at the same time endeavoring to balance the workload across the Department.
+The committee will include the Graduate Coordinator, two in-depth reviewers, one reader, and the student's supervisor.
+The in-depth reviewers will be faculty members who are not members of the student's advisory committee, but the reader will be proposed by the student and may be drawn from the student's advisory committee.
+The Examination Committee will be developed by the Graduate Coordinator in advance of the date that the student's proposal is submitted.
+In assigning proposals to individual faculty members, the Graduate Coordinator will consider the expertise of examination committee members, while at the same time endeavouring to balance the workload across the Department.